 3. Don’t amend for math errors or missing forms.
 You normally don’t need to file an amended return to correct math errors.
 The IRS will automatically correct those for you.
 Also, do not file an amended return if you forgot to attach tax forms, such as a Form W-2 or a schedule.
 The IRS will mail you a request for them in most cases.

 4. Most taxpayers don’t need to amend to correct Form 1095-A, Health Insurance Marketplace Statement, errors.
 Eligible taxpayers who filed a tax return and claimed a premium tax credit using incorrect information from either the federally-facilitated or a state-based Health Insurance Marketplace, generally do not have to file an amended return regardless of the nature of the error, even if additional taxes would be owed.
 The IRS may contact you to ask for a copy of your corrected Form 1095-A to verify the information.

 5. Be aware of the time limit to claim a refund.
 You usually have three years from the date you filed your original tax return to file Form 1040X to claim a refund.
 You can file it within two years from the date you paid the tax, if that date is later.
-That means the last day for most people to file a 2017 claim for a refund was May 17, 2021.
+That means the last day for most people to file a 2018 claim for a refund is April 18th, 2022.
 See the Form 1040X instructions for special rules that apply to some claims.